NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 Download the latest version of [Fiji](https://fiji.sc) and place the scripts into the plugins folder.
 Launch Fiji or "refresh menus" if already running.

+The scripts can be accessed in the plugins dropdown menu.

 ### Prerequisites

 To make full use of these tools you will also need to install two additional ImageJ plugins: